boltops-tools/lono/docs/_docs/stack-sets/lono-sets.md

     lono sets deploy my-set --blueprint demo

 Then configure the accounts and regions to add stacks instances.
 You can do this with the configs files.
+Here's an example structure:

+    configs/
+    └── demo
+        ├── accounts
+        │   └── development
+        │       └── my-set.txt
+        └── regions
+            └── development
+                └── my-set.txt

 configs/demo/accounts/development/my-set.txt